Favorite Thing: Springtime in the Sonoran DesertApril 20, 2017

 You might have heard that keeping a symptom diary is effective.
 The problem with this is that symptoms might take days, or even weeks, before you feel them – and you might not even notice them at all.
 It would also have to include staving off certain foods, or keeping off large groups of foods all at once, so that you can really get a good idea of what exactly you are reacting to.
 It is just not practical.

-Bottom Line: We simply cannot rely on our subjective sense of how well we feel after we eat a food.
+In Conclusion: We simply cannot rely on our subjective sense of how well we feel after we eat a food.
 This is definitely not a way to find out more about our food intolerances.

 Some of the reactions we might face from different foods could take days or weeks before they do anything at all.
 So, you could have symptoms that are not related to digestion well after the fact – that is why it is going to be more important than ever to test and not to guess.